ec262/discovery/README.md

 Get up and running locally
 --------------------------

-You'll want to run some or all of these commands--I'm sure I'm missing some, so let me know what doesn't work.
+You'll want to run some or all of these commands.
+(I'm sure I'm missing some, so let me know what doesn't work.)

 1.  `bundle install`
     This installs all the required gems; you'll need to `gem install bundle`